lilei1/B_hybridum/extract_syntenic_SNPs_newWay.md

 I used a way (see extract_syntenic_SNPs.md) to do the syntenic SNP extraction but there are  some bugs.
 So I discussed with John and we came up a new idea (See [example picture](https://github.com/lilei1/B_hybridum/blob/main/pictures/example.png))!!!

-### Step1: bcftools to split the hybridum samples into diatachyon and stacei part
+### Step1: bcftools to split the hybridum samples into distachyon and stacei part

 ```
 #Only extract the B.distachyon chromosomes